Overview of PERM Process (Obtaining Labor Certification)

 Labor Certification Step Three: Filing ETA Form 9089

-After the advertisements are complete, your employer will file the PERM application with the DOL using ETA Form 9089 (provided no qualified and willing U.S. workers applied for the job position) after the mandatory 30-day waiting period has passed.
-This waiting period begins the day after the last ad expires, and your employer cannot file the ETA 9089 until 30 days following the most recently placed ad's expiration.
+After the advertisements are complete, the employer will file the PERM application with the DOL using ETA Form 9089 (provided no qualified and willing U.S. workers applied for the job position) after the mandatory 30-day waiting period has passed.
+This waiting period begins the day after the last ad expires, and the employer cannot file the ETA 9089 until 30 days following the most recently placed ad's expiration.

 1. approve the PERM